cs0320-f25/typescript-csv-deveshkumars/README.md

 2. It needs to be able to ask how empty rows should be dealt with (ignored or empty array)
 3. Should the CSV be parsed as an array of arrays or an array of objects?
 4. Should the parser ensure that data is well formed in terms of missing columns and extra columns, or is that the responsibility of the user?
-5. should email values be checked?
+5. How should misplaced newlines be dealt with?
 6. should data types be enforced?
 7. How would a single quotation be dealt with (escaped quote)?
 8. Should a label row be treated differently?
 How will the parser know that there is a header row?